ShahadAlsharedh/DATAPROCESSING/README.md

 Summary Generation: Retrieve a summary of the import process, including counts of records for each table and total import time, using the /summary endpoint.

 Proper Error Handling: The application incorporates error handling and validation to ensure robustness during file uploads and database operations.

+Dependencies
+The following dependencies are utilized in this project:

+Multer: Middleware for handling multipart/form-data file uploads.
+SQLite3: Asynchronous, non-blocking SQLite3 bindings for Node.js.
+csv-parser: CSV parsing and processing library for Node.js.
+fs: Node.js built-in module for file system operations.